ahmetklnccc/Analog-smoke-alarm-system/README.md

 - Whole Analog Issue:Logic was implemented using with transistors and operational amplifiers,without using code.

-- Sensetivity Settings:The smoke detection be able to set with potentiometer.
+- Sensitivity Settings:The smoke detection be able to set with potentiometer.

 - Visual and Auditory Warning: In the situation of an alarm, the LED and buzzer are activated.